SPANnet - Self Publishing Information

 • Get rich quick schemes are not allowed at all.

-Obvious and blatant SPAMMING will result in your account being banned.
-(If you are an Independent Publisher, Author, or Sincere Member of SPANnet we are much less likely to ban your account.)
+• Obvious and blatant SPAMMING will result in your account being banned.

 Comment

-You need to be a member of SPANnet - Self Publishing Information to add comments!
+You need to be a member of APSS - Association of Publishers for Special Sales to add comments!

 Comment by Roy Nolan Shepherd on July 4, 2011 at 6:52pm